Everett Station: Services

 Everett Station is served by six daily Amtrak trains: four Cascades runs between Seattle and Vancouver, British Columbia, and two Empire Builder runs between Seattle and Chicago.
 The station is also served by the N Line of Sound Transit's Sounder commuter rail service, running four trains in peak direction towards King Street Station in Seattle during the morning commute and four trains from Seattle during the evening commute, only on weekdays and during special events.
 Train service to Everett is most often disrupted and canceled during the autumn and winter seasons because of landslides along the shoreline of the Puget Sound, where the BNSF mainline tracks run.
 During the 2012–2013 winter season, a record-high of 206 passenger trains between Everett and Seattle were canceled, prompting the Washington State Department of Transportation to begin a three-year landslide mitigation project in 2013 that will stabilize slopes above the railroad between Seattle and Everett.

 The Everett Station complex also includes a bus station with 26 bus bays that serve as a major transfer station for routes from Snohomish County.
 Everett Transit operates the majority of its bus routes out of their 12 bus bays on Smith Avenue.
 Community Transit has six routes at the station, serving as the terminus for local service from Smokey Point, Marysville, Snohomish, Lake Stevens, and Monroe; CT also debuted their Swift Blue Line bus rapid transit service in 2009, with Everett Station as the northern terminus of the route along the Highway 99 corridor to Shoreline.
 Sound Transit runs three of its ST Express bus routes out of Everett Station, with peak-only, limited-stop service to Seattle and Bellevue, as well as all-day service to Lynnwood City Center station, along Interstate 5.
 Skagit Transit runs a weekday inter-county express route (Route 90X) from the station to Skagit Station in Mount Vernon and Chuckanut Park & Ride in Burlington; Island Transit also runs a peak-only weekday express route (Route 412C) from Everett Station to Stanwood and Camano Island.
-Paratransit to the front door of the station building is provided by Community Transit and Everett Station through the Dial a Ride program.
+Paratransit to the front door of the station building is provided by Community Transit and Everett Transit through the Dial a Ride and Everett Paratransit programs, respectively.

 Daily intercity bus service to Everett Station is provided by Greyhound Lines and Northwestern Trailways.
 In March 2019, Greyhound's BoltBus express service began serving Everett Station with 48 departures to Vancouver, Bellingham, Tacoma, and Portland, Oregon.
 The service was discontinued by Greyhound in 2021.